 \section{{\OA} Algorithm}

-In this section, we start with some background introduction for error compensated compression and why it is incompatible with \textbf{Adam}.
+In this section, we start with some background introduction for error compensated compression and why it is incompatible with {Adam}.
 Then we give full description of {\OA}.

-\paragraph*{Problem setting} In this paper, we focus on the following optimization task and rely on the following notions and definitions: where $d$ is the dimension of the input model $\x$, $\mathcal{D}_i$ is the data distribution of individual data sample $\bzeta^\ti$ on the $i$-th worker, $F(\x;\bzeta)$ is the loss function.
+\paragraph*{Problem setting} In this paper, we focus on the following optimization task and rely on the following notions and definitions: where $d$ is the dimension of the input model $\x$, $n$ is the number of workers included, $\mathcal{D}_i$ is the data distribution of individual data sample $\bzeta^\ti$ on the $i$-th worker, $F(\x;\bzeta)$ is the loss function.